tobias-sung/picow-freertos-sd-logger/README.md

+This README file was generated using Claude, with a few adjustments.

 # SD Card Debug Logger for the Raspberry Pi Pico

 This project demonstrates debug message logging on a Raspberry Pi Pico W using a custom PIO-based UART TX and FreeRTOS-FAT for SD card file operations.